edudavid/json-map-transform/README.md

 **Default:** In case a path does not exists in the input object or the value returned by transform is undefined, the default value will be used.

 **OmitValues:** Sometimes it is necessary to ignore values on the transformation (ex: undefined, empty string or other values depending on a business rule).
 With the omitValues, it is possible to define an array of values that should be ignored on the transformation.
-The output object will not the associated key.
+The output object will not have the associated key.

 Template example: